 This commitment does not mean that other sources of pro bono work cannot be considered; only that these agencies are our primary focus.
 Our firm demonstrates a commitment to pro bono work through the following representative matters:

 - Medical-legal partnership between Community Legal Aid and UMass Memorial Medical Center.
 Our attorneys regularly participate in this project by providing legal assistance to low-income patients, which addresses their health-harming legal needs.
+For its efforts in this area, Bowditch was honored with the American Bar Association’s (ABA) Outstanding Medical-Legal Partnership Pro Bono Advocacy Award in 2019.

 - Pro bono contract review service to the African Food & Peace Foundation, which supports the work of the Uganda Rural Development and Training Programme (URDT) and African Rural University (ARU), which assist women and marginalized populations in Uganda